You are here: Urology Textbook > Bladder > Male stress urinary incontinence

 Definition of Stress Urinary Incontinence

 The International Continence Society (ICS) defines urinary incontinence as "the complaint of any involuntary loss of urine".
 Stress urinary incontinence is urine leakage, which is associated with increased abdominal pressure and insufficient urethral sphincter mechanism.
-The main symptom of stress urinary incontinence is the loss of urine on exertion, sneezing or coughing [Hampel 2007].
+The main symptom of stress incontinence is the loss of urine on exertion, sneezing, or coughing.

 Epidemiology of Male Urinary Incontinence

 In older male patients (over 60 years), the prevalence of urinary incontinence is 7–10% (compared to 10–20% in older women).
 Only a minority, however, suffers from pure stress incontinence.
 Urge incontinence or mixed forms are much more frequent.

 The prevalence of urinary incontinence after radical prostatectomy is 0.5 to 87% in the literature.
 The high difference of the figures is due to different studies (by the surgeon or independent observer), different time intervals after surgery, and different definitions of urinary incontinence.
 In the long term, about 10% of patients require more than one pad per day due to urinary incontinence after prostatectomy.
 Risk factors for postoperative incontinence are advanced age, previous TURP, and advanced tumor stage.